iAM-AMR/iAM.AMR.DOC/source/data_extraction/form_factor.rst

 The exception to these rules is *Antimicrobial Use*.
 Where the factor describes antimicrobial use -- regardless of how the authors allocate the exposed and referent groups -- the exposure should always be antimicrobial use, and the referent should always be no use.
 Additionally, the factor should be recorded in the format "<Antimicrobial> Use" (where <Antimicrobial> is the antimicrobial used), and "No Use".

-For example, if a study compares the rates of resistance in broilers administered ceftiofur, the exposure should be recorded as "Ceftiofur Use" and the referent as "No Use".
+For example, if a study compares the prevalences of resistance in broilers administered ceftiofur, the exposure should be recorded as "Ceftiofur Use" and the referent as "No Use".

 |br|